 Six Flags Discovery Kingdom is a terrible place for animals.
 Dolphins at Six Flags Discovery Kingdom are forced to give rides and perform silly tricks.
 Tigers and other animals are forced to perform in shows.
-Evidence indicates that Six Flags has put profit ahead of the animals' basic needs and uses outdated and abusive training techniques to force the animals to perform.
-Marine mammals spend their days swimming in endless circles in chlorinated, concrete pools with with such poor water quality that 14 have died.
+Evidence indicates that Six Flags has put profit ahead of the animals' basic needs and uses outdated and abusive training techniques.
+Marine mammals spend their days swimming in endless circles in chlorinated, concrete pools with such poor water quality that 14 dolphins have died.
 The survivors are kept hungry so they will perform "tricks."
 A white Bengal tiger, normally a nocturnal animal, exists at the base of a huge roller coaster with a loudspeaker blaring right outside his enclosure.
 Other big cats pace, exhibiting "stereotypical behavior" caused by the stress and the boredom of captivity.
 Giraffes stand in their bleak enclosure with grass and tree branches just out of reach.
-The animals used in the shows are kept out of public view in perpetual confinement, including the tigers and the animals in the Discovery Theatre shows.
+The animals used in the shows are kept out of public view in perpetual confinement, including most of the tigers and the animals in the Discovery Theatre shows.
 Six Flags does not want patrons to see how the animals are kept or they would be on display.